PEXANE2/azure-docs.tr-tr/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Azure VPN Gateway hakkında
-description: Bir VPN ağ geçidinin ne olduğunu ve Azure sanal ağlarına bağlanmak için VPN ağ geçidini nasıl kullanacağınızı öğrenin.
-IPsec/IKE Siteden Siteye şirketler arası ve Sanal Ağlar arası çözümlerin yanı sıra Noktadan Siteye VPN dahil.
+description: VPN Gateway ne olduğunu ve IPSec ıKE siteden siteye, VNet-VNET ve Noktadan siteye VPN sanal ağlarına bağlanmak için VPN Gateway nasıl kullanacağınızı öğrenin.
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.